AryanilAD/Mini_projects/README.md

+# **Statistics_Projects**

-<h1>This Repository consists of project based on practical implementation of Statistics using R programming language, SAS and Python.</h1>
+This Repository consists of project based on practical implementation of Statistics using R programming language, SAS and Python.